zsuzhengdu/wildfly-py/docs/api.md

 **Returns** (requests.Response): response

+## reload-servers

+Reload all configured servers in the domain or specific server group that are currently running.

+**Parameters**:

+* server_group (str): Reload all servers within server group that are currently running.
+Default = None.
+* blocking (bool): Wait until the servers are fully reloaded before returning from the operation.
+Default = False.

+**Returns** (requests.Response): response

 ## restart-servers

 Restart all configured servers in the domain or specific server group that are currently running.